 That is, a report of an actual outing with the original sode kite.
 Get inspired to have some good high flights with your new kite too!
 You might know plenty about handling single-liners, but you can still be entertained by someone else's flying experience with this kite.

 Print out the e-book as a ready reference while making your sode kite.
 It's formatted to come out clean and neat, with no awkward split pages or lines.
 It's not a bad idea to keep each appendix stapled separately.
 You can then refer to only those you need at any given time.

 Nearly all types of computers work with PDF files, so you are unlikely to have trouble using this PDF format e-book.
 You just need to have Adobe Reader installed on your computer.

-Why might you prefer the Sode kite over the other 7 in the Dowel Series?
-Why, because it is something different that will attract more attention than, say, a plain Diamond.
-Also, it has exceptionally good performance due to its cambered 'wings'.
+Why might you prefer the sode kite over the other seven in the Dowel Series?
+Why, because it is something different that will attract more attention than, say, a plain diamond.
+Also, it has exceptionally good performance due to its cambered "wings."
 It can be an exciting single-liner to fly!

 the Sode rises straight up and it is flying like a dream.
 My 50 meter

 flight line did just rush through my fingers and let the kite fly at

 good 80-90 degrees. ...
 Finally I got the winder under control and could